7 Reasons to Start Drinking Cannabis Tea

 Drinking cannabis tea could be a great way to target these symptoms related to the G.I. tract because those cannabinoids head straight for your gut.

-Although the findings are preliminary, numerous studies indicate that cannabinoids are neuroprotective – a key factor in preventing the onset of Alzheimer’s Disease.
+Although the findings are preliminary, the study indicates cannabinoids are neuroprotective – a key factor in preventing the onset of Alzheimer’s Disease.

-Granted, no studies have been done evaluating the effects of cannabis tea for patients with Alzheimer’s yet.
+Granted, no studies have been conducted evaluating the effects of cannabis-infused tea for patients with Alzheimer’s yet.
 However, we do know that cannabis provides anti-inflammatory and neuroprotective capabilities.

 Drinking cannabis tea is simply another way to supply the body with these powerful cannabinoids.